chnm/oneweek-theme/readme.md

 One Week | One Tool Theme
 =========================

-The WordPress theme for oneweekonetool.org.
+The WordPress theme for oneweekonetool.org site.

 Fonts
 -----